ROCm/device-metrics-exporter/docs/installation/docker.md

 ## Custom metrics

-Please refer to the [Standalone Container](../configuration/docker.md) configuration documentation for instructions.
+For information about custom metrics, see [Standalone Container](../configuration/docker.md) for instructions.